dsa-ou/allowed/docs/contribution.md

 ### 1. Install Python

-To contribute to `allowed`, you'll need Python version 3.10 or above.
+To contribute to `allowed`, you'll need Python version 3.10.
 If you're not sure which version of Python you have, you can check by opening a terminal and running the following command:

 ```bash
 python3 --version
 ```

 This command should print the version of Python that's currently installed.
-If you see a version number that's 3.10 or above, you're good to go!
+If it's 3.10, you're good to go!
 If not, or if you see an error message saying that `python3` is not recognized as a command, you'll need to install Python.

 > :bulb: You can download Python from the [official Python website](https://www.python.org/downloads/).
-Make sure to download Python 3.10 or above.
+Make sure to download Python 3.10.

 ### 2. Install Poetry